pzychotic/ClickSaver/Deploy/ReadMe.txt

 History
 -------
+2.5.0       - First public release by pzychotic
+            - Updated to VS2015
-2.4.1       - Updated so Detours will also work for WinXP, so the same executable can be used on all Windows versions 2.4.0       - Updated for 18.5 for Win7+ by Darkbane
+            - Updated PUL to latest available version, now also built with VS2015 2.4.1       - Updated so Detours will also work for WinXP, so the same executable can be used on all Windows versions 2.4.0       - Updated for 18.5 for Win7+ by Darkbane
             - Switched hooking method to Microsoft Detours